Canadian cuisine: Regional ingredients

 Although the majority of Canada's fish yield is captured wild, about 28% of the country's yield came from aquaculture in 2018.
 British Columbia accounts for 49% of the country's total aquaculture production volume, while the Maritime provinces account for 46%.
 Canada is the world's fourth-largest producer of farmed salmon, and other species, such as trout, Arctic char, mussels, oysters, and clams are well established industries.

 Forage in Canadian cooking can include a variety of berries, mushrooms, Canada rice and herbs.
 Wild chanterelle, pine, morel, lobster, puffball, and other mushrooms are commonly consumed.
-Gooseberries, salmonberries, cranberries, strawberries, Saskatoonberries, cloudberries, soapberries, blackberries, blueberries, bilberries, currants, and huckleberries are gathered wild or grown.
+Gooseberries, salmonberries, cranberries, strawberries, Saskatoon berries, cloudberries, soapberries, blackberries, blueberries, bilberries, currants, and huckleberries are gathered wild or grown.

 Alberta is renowned for its production of beef; in 2016, Alberta's cattle herd accounted for 41.6% of the national total.
 Alberta beef is thought to have a rich marbled flavour due to the province's nutritious grasslands and barley.
-Examples of local recipes that utilize Alberta beef include beef tartare, bistecca, short ribs, ginger fried beef, and grilled steak.
+Examples of local recipes that utilize Alberta beef include beef tartare, bistecca, roast beef, Sunday roast, short ribs, ginger-fried beef, and grilled steak.
 Canada ranks among the world's top 10 per capita consumers of beef.

 Saskatchewan is often referred to as the "breadbasket of Canada"; it accounts for nearly 50% of Canada's total crop yield and for two-fifths of the country's total field acreage.
 In 2016, canola and spring wheat were the two largest crops, Saskatoon berries accounted for over half of the "fruit, berry and nut area", and sweet corn was the largest field vegetable crop by area.
 Saskatchewan also produces most of the country's spice yield, particularly mustard, but also caraway and coriander.